 - Stationary: $200*

-Before you start your online application, you will need to have the following documentation available to upload when requested:
+2. Before you start your online application you will need the following documentation available to upload when requested

 - Verified ID

-Give the referee report to someone who is willing to be your referee.
-Ask them to complete the forms and either return to yourself (so you can upload with your application), or scan and email to firstname.lastname@example.org within 10 days.
+*Give the referee report to someone who is willing to be your referee.
+Ask them to complete the forms and return them to you (so you can upload with your application).

-Alternatively, completed applications can be printed off and:
+Alternatively, completed applications can be emailed to firstname.lastname@example.org or dropped into:

 This qualification is offered by Whitireia.